MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_SDXStoreType** - The source of the advertisement add-in package in usage

+- **Data_TimeToShowVideo** - Duration until next video advertisement is about to be shown.

+- **Data_TimeToStartVideo** - Duration until next video advertisement starts to load.

 - **Data_Type** - The type of advertisement

+- **Data_VideoToShow** - Duration until video advertisement is about to be shown.

+- **Data_WindowActivated** - Last time when window containing advertisement add-in page is activated.

 - **Data_WindowClosed** - Duration until application window is closed

+- **Data_WindowDeactivated** - Last time when window containing advertisement add-in page is deactivated.

 #### Office.Extensibility.OfficeJS.Appactivated